uvlad7/MyAwesomePaint/README.md

 # MyAwesomePaint
-run with
+Run with
 ```
 java -jar MyAwesomePaint.jar
 ```
-java 8 or higher required
+Java 8 or higher required

+You can see UML-diagram exported to png [here](https://github.com/uvlad7/MyAwesomePaint/blob/master/Main.png)